stefansbv/Tpda3-Devel/README.md

     tpda3d -S <Screen> [-u <user> [-p <pass>]] -t <table>

-Where "Screen" is the name of the new application screen filled with widgets made from the "table" columns.
+This will add a new screen module, (a form In HTML terminology), with widgets made from the "table" columns.
+The command creates also the corresponding configuration file and adds the screen to the menu.

     make install